zimolzak/psci-resource-proposal/README.md

 # Overview of Safer Dx EnGAGE

 *Safer Dx EnGAGE* will guide VA facilities to implement e-triggers in primary care.
-Broadly, the guide will follow the *Measure Dx Resource*[^measure] to inform sites about the following:
+It will broadly follow advice previously given in the *Measure Dx Resource*[^measure] (which advises hospital systems about measuring and preventing diagnostic errors).
+Like *Measure Dx*, *Safer Dx EnGAGE* will include the following major sections.